-The assessment team also notes that whilst in each case, the intent of the conditions have been met the conditions remains unchanged since they as yet, have not resulted in a material change to score related to PI 1.1.2 which will result in an unconditional pass.
+The assessment team also notes that whilst in each case, the intent of the conditions have been met the conditions remain unchanged since they as yet, have not resulted in a material change to score related to PI 1.1.2 which will result in an unconditional pass.
+The assessment team also notes that the ALBWG is holding a stock assessment workshop March 9-26, 2011 to conduct a new North Pacific albacore assessment using data through 2009 at National Research Institute of Far Seas Fisheries, Shimizu, Japan.
+The results of the workshop will be presented at ISC11 in July hosted by the US.